 A study published in Nutrition Journal found that chocolate containing high levels of cocoa can alleviate symptoms for sufferers of chronic fatigue syndrome.
 Researchers believe that the health properties lie in the substance polythenol, an antioxidant also found in berries, cantaloupe and olive oil.

-.
+Master Your StrideMaster runners beware.
+Your running stride could put you at risk for injury.
 A recent study from the University of Exeter in the United Kingdom examined the biomechanics of a group of young women (ages 18 to 24) and mature women (40 to 60).
-Researchers found that while running, the mature group displayed a higher degree of knee internal rotation and rear-foot eversion—both movement patterns associated with overuse injuries
+Researchers found that while running, the mature group displayed a higher degree of knee internal rotation and rear-foot eversion—both movement patterns associated with overuse injuries.

 No matter what your age, you can visit a sports medicine doctor or physical therapist to have your running form assessed to ensure that your stride keeps you moving toward the finish line—not the sidelines.